dzik143/csgo-kernel-cheat/README.md

   - read from CS:GO memory by asking a driver,
   - emit fake mouse click (fire weapon) depending on game state.

-# How does user app commucate with kernel driver?
+# How does user app communicate with kernel driver?

   - Kernel drivers can registers its **SYMBOLIC NAME** (*csgo-trigger*),
   - then user-app can comminicate with driver **LIKE WITH A FILE**: